AyaSox/Recruitment-system/README.md

 3. Create a new project and deploy from your GitHub repository

 4. Add a PostgreSQL database:
 - Click "New" in your Railway project
-   - Select "Database" ?
-"PostgreSQL"
+- Select "Database" then "PostgreSQL"

 5. Configure environment variables in Railway:
 ```